Connect with others who understand.

 Talk With Others Who Understand

-MyLymphomaTeam is the social network for people with lymphoma and their loved ones.
-On MyLymphomaTeam, more than 12,000 people come together to ask questions, give advice, and share their stories with other people who understand life with follicular lymphoma.
+On MyLymphomaTeam, the social network for people with lymphoma and their loved ones, more than 18,000 people come together to ask questions, give advice, and share their stories with other people who understand life with follicular lymphoma.

 Have you been diagnosed with follicular lymphoma?
-Share your experience in a comment below, or join in the conversation at MyLymphomaTeam.
+What was the grading and staging process like for you?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.